 When you embark on a piece of work for a customer, it’s always best to set expectations from the start.

 You and your customer should both have a clear understanding of the work you’ll do, how much it will cost, how long it’s likely to take and when you’re going to invoice for it.
 For example, you might agree to take part of the payment upfront, arrange payment in stages or take full payment once you’ve completed the work.
 Try and pre-empt any misunderstandings that might arise and make sure the client knows exactly what to expect.

 Capture all this information in a contract, and ask the client to review and sign it before you start work.

 2. Raise an invoice as soon as you’ve delivered the work

 When it’s time to raise an invoice, don’t delay.
-According to research from FreeAgent’s Data Lab, invoicing your client promptly may even help you get paid faster!
+Invoicing your client promptly may even help you get paid faster.
 Make sure that your invoices are crystal-clear and that the details the client needs in order to pay you (e.g. the amount, when it’s due and how you want to be paid) are prominent.